getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 The manual `Foo.bar(x*2)` reference above kind of suffices in this example, but there are many cases where a function wouldn't necessarily be able to do that, such as cases where the function is being shared in delegation across different objects, using `this` binding, etc. You would want to use a real self-reference, and the function object's `name` identifier is the best way to accomplish that.

-Just be aware of this caveat to concise methods, and if you run into such issues with lack of self-reference, make sure to forgo the concise method syntax **just for that declaration** in favor of the manual *named function expression* declaration form: `baz: function baz(){..}`.
+Just be aware of this caveat for concise methods, and if you run into such issues with lack of self-reference, make sure to forgo the concise method syntax **just for that declaration** in favor of the manual *named function expression* declaration form: `baz: function baz(){..}`.

 ## Introspection